KroJIak/debian-gnome-dotfiles/README.md

 #### Finish the installation
 - Is the system clock set to UTC?: `Yes`
 - Please choose `<Continue>` to reboot: `Continue`
+## Automatic installation
+in order not to manually install all the components, a script ([install.sh](install.sh)) was built to install each of the stages automatically.
+Also, don't forget to look at the #Extra Steps tab

+If you do not want to install something from below, the installation of each component is scheduled in stages.
 ## Manual installation
 ### Removing applications
 I left some applications from gnome, because they are more convenient than their counterparts and have functionality related to gnome itself, but I deleted some of them: